lightbulb with clean energy icons overlaid

 In 2022, the federal government committed to implement measures to help Canada transition to a green economy.
 Since then, several refundable investment tax credits (ITCs) have been introduced, some of which were recently enacted to law.
 These incentives are intended to encourage capital investment in clean economy projects.

-Taxpayers can generally claim only one of the clean economy ITCs for the same eligible property.
+Generally, taxpayers can claim only one of the clean economy ITCs for the same eligible property.
 However, multiple clean economy ITCs may be claimed for the same project, if the project includes different types of eligible property.

 Restrictions may also apply for businesses planning to claim other ITCs available in the Income Tax Act, such as the Atlantic investment tax credit.